Mac buying guide: How to pick the right computer

 What is it?
 The Mac mini is Apple’s entry-level desktop Mac.
-It is slower than Apple’s other desktop computers, the iMac and Mac Pro, but it remains fast enough for general-purpose use.
+It's slower than Apple’s other desktop computers—the iMac and the Mac Pro—but it remains fast enough for general-purpose use.

 Who’s it for?
 Apple targets first-time Mac users with the Mac mini.
 If you’re switching from a PC, you can use your PC’s keyboard and mouse with the Mac mini.
 The Mac mini is also ideal as a secondary Mac in your home, and it can integrate into your home entertainment center.

 What are the specifications?
 What makes the Mac mini stand out is its small size.
 It doesn’t take up a lot of desk space.

 Apple sells two Mac mini models.
 The $599 model has a 2.5GHz dual-core Core i5 CPU and a 5400-rpm 500GB hard drive.
 The $799 model includes a 2.3GHz quad-core Core i7 processor and a 5400-rpm 1TB hard drive.
 Both Mac minis come standard with 4GB of memory and an Intel HD Graphics 4000 graphics processor.